A voice for

 • What practitioners say

 Sage has a number of uses in herbal medicine for the treatment of female reproductive conditions.
-Its astringent effects on the uterine tissues make it a specific for heavy, painful menstruation.
+Its astringent and antispasmodic effects on the uterine tissues make it specific for use with heavy, painful or irregular menstruation.

 A herbalist would likely use sage along with a number of specific herbs for the treatment of reproductive conditions as part of an integrated approach.